top of page

 Summary:

 Nick Bosa, the second overall pick from Ohio State University in 2019, has quickly become one of the most dominant and impactful defensive ends in the NFL.
 His exceptional athleticism, technique, and football IQ have made him a game-changing force for the San Francisco 49ers since his rookie season.
+Bosa's remarkable talent and consistent performance have set a high standard for defensive ends in the league.

-Bosa's peak season to date came in 2022 when he recorded an impressive 18.5 sacks, setting a new single-season franchise record for the 49ers.
+Bosa's peak season came in 2022 when he recorded an impressive 18.5 sacks, setting a new single-season franchise record for the 49ers.
 This remarkable campaign showcased his ability to consistently dominate opponents and make game-changing plays, cementing his status as one of the league's most feared defensive players.

-Defensive End Jason Taylor of the Miami Dolphins | Photo by Eliot J. Schechter
+Defensive End Jason Taylor of the Miami Dolphins | Photo by Associated Press

 16. Jason Taylor